Daniel-Balobalo/Web-Chat-System/README.md

 This app is gonna be used for future projects.
 For usability purposes.
+Still subject to updates.